GahyunSongDev/Individual_proj/mini_proj/README.md

 - **Two of a Kind**: If two reels show the same item, you win $20 times the bet amount.

 - **No Win**: If there is no match, no money is won.

+## [10] Pong Game - Mini Project by Gahyun Song

+### Introduction
+This is a simple implementation of the classic Pong game using the Turtle graphics library in Python.
+The game features two player bars, a ball, and keeps track of scores for each player.
+The objective is to bounce the ball past the opponent's player bar to score points.

+#### Features
+- **Two-player mode**
+- **Player 1 controls:** W (up), S (down)
+- **Player 2 controls:** Arrow Up (up), Arrow Down (down)
+- **Automatic ball speed increase every 1 minute**
+- **Display of scores for each player**
+- **Option to play again or stop playing after the game ends**

+### Dependencies
+- Python 3.x
+- Turtle graphics library

+### How to Run
+1. Install Python on your machine if not already installed.
+2. Open a terminal or command prompt.
+3. Navigate to the directory containing the script.
+4. Run the script by entering `python3 pong_game.py`

+#### How to Play
+1. Run the Python script.
+2. Use the specified keys to control the player bars.
+3. Bounce the ball past your opponent's bar to score points.
+4. The game ends when you decide to stop playing or close the window.
+5. After the game ends, you can choose to play again or exit.

+#### Instructions
+- **Player 1:**
+  - Move Up: W
+  - Move Down: S

+- **Player 2:**
+  - Move Up: Arrow Up
+  - Move Down: Arrow Down

+- **Exit Game:** Q (during gameplay)
+- **Stop Playing:** P (after the game ends)

+#### Acknowledgments
+This Pong game was created as a mini project by Gahyun Song.
+It serves as a simple example of game development using Python and the Turtle graphics library.